MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx_lin_mod.md

 ##### drop_main

-logical value.
+bool value.
 If True, main-effect terms are dropped before their interactions.

 ##### cov_coef

-logical flag.
+bool flag.
 If True and if cube is False, the variance-covariance matrix of the regression coefficients is returned.
-Use the rxCovCoef function to obtain these data.

 ##### cov_data

-logical flag.
+bool flag.
 If True and if cube is False and if constant term is included in the formula, then the variance-covariance matrix of the data is returned.
-Use the rxCovData function to obtain these data.

 ##### blocks_per_read